 Care of Collections (MSc)

-This vocational programme offers exceptional training in preventive conservation and the management of cultural and heritage collections, regardless of humanities or science background.
+Benefit from exceptional training in preventive conservation and the management of cultural and heritage collections.

 This degree is suitable for graduates in Archaeology, History, Ancient History, Conservation and Heritage and the Sciences.